 |Lean hogs make contributions to the production of many industrial products including the following:

 Top Lean Hog Producing Countries

 |United States of America

 Successful production relies on proper animal husbandry techniques and good economic decision-making.
 The hog industry has evolved dramatically in recent years as large private and corporate operations have replaced small family farms.

 Farms with larger headcounts (number of pigs) have at least two economic advantages:

 - Lower production costs: Economies of scale allow farmers to feed pigs more efficiently and better utilize their labor.

 - Negotiating leverage: Larger farms can enter into better contracts with packing operations – the companies that slaughter, process, pack, and distribute hogs – since they can offer packers a more consistent supply of hogs.

 Hog production takes place in five stages:

-Gilts (young females that have not yet given birth) and sows (mature female breeders) breed twice annually to ensure a steady flow of pigs for the operation.
+Gilts (young females that have not yet given birth) and sows (mature female breeders) breed twice annually to ensure a steady flow of pigs.